tabulify/tabulify/tower/doc/graphql.md

 If there is an error to retrieve a sub-property, the main property is returned.

+### Partial Fetching / Object building

+The building is hierarchical, query driven.

+When building an object, you don't need to make extra select to build a sub-object.

+You build from the row and GraphQL takes care of the building of the sub-object (known as connection) if wired.

+You don't deal with it.
+You just build from the database row.
+And it's so quieter in your head.

 ### Enforce not null

 GraphQl will check if your value is conforming and throw an error if not.